whiteribbonalliance/dashboard-front/README.md

 npm run build
 ```

-*Note: A new build is required if the configurations in the back-end have been altered.*
+*As a rule of thumb, generate a new build in the front-end if any changes have been applied in the back-end.*

 ### Run